mikemoraned/talks/talks/multi-lingual-full-stack/presentation.md

 - XPath `<->` SQL `<->` Rust?
 - What's different / similar?
-- "knowing the layout of the room"

 ---

+# Any Questions?

+---

-# Why
+# Why: lower-level

 - Spotting and re-using Patterns
-- Perspective: "Computers are shit" ( :-) )
-- "Bootstrap and Switch"
+  - know the layout of the room
 - Problem-focussed
-- Choosing the right language for the job
+- Choosing the right language/library for the job
+  - "Library-first Programming"

+---

+# Why: higher-level

+- Gives Perspective: "All Computers are Shit" ( :-) )
+- Bootstrap in X, Scale out in Y
 - Building a Robust Company

+---

+# Any Questions?

 ---